tranggtu/BINF6430-Final-Project/README.md

 ### 1. Reproductibility

-Ba et al. (2023) did not publish their code so it was challenging to develop the pipeline based on their .
+Ba et al. (2023) did not publish their code so it was challenging to develop the pipeline based on their explanations.
 They relied heavily on a public GitHub repository from Wang et al. (2021), which analyzed scRNA-seq data of PBMCs from acute KD patients before and after IVIG therapy.

 This GitHub repo was also vague when dividing the samples into two batches, with batch 1 containing P1-4 and H1-3, and the second batch contained P5-6 and included a P7 that couldn't be found anywhere in the materials.